-LASIK is an acronym that stands for “Laser-Assisted In-Situ Keratomileusis.”
-In layman’s terms, LASIK surgery is a process that painlessly turns less than 20/20 vision to nearly perfect and allows for the discarding of or at least minimal use of corrective lenses.
+LASIK stands for “Laser-Assisted In-Situ Keratomileusis.”
+In layman’s terms, LASIK surgery is a process that painlessly turns less than 20/20 vision to nearly perfect and allows for the discarding, or at least minimal use, of corrective lenses.

 LASIK surgery was approved by the FDA in 1995, and by 2008, 12 million patients had undergone the procedure in the United States.
-The procedure costs $1,500 to $2,100 per eye, and over 700,000 people have the surgery every year.
+The procedure costs between $1,500 and $2,100 per eye, and over 700,000 people have the surgery every year.

-But, because surgery is surgery, LASIK surgery can never be certified as completely free of risk.
+Because surgery is surgery, LASIK can never be considered completely risk free.

 However, Eye Surgery Compare also states that because of technological advances in diagnostic equipment and optical lasers, laser eye surgery has been “determined as one of the safest elective surgical procedures currently available.”

 While much of the research available totes the safety and freeing benefits of LASIK surgery, it’s worth noting that one scientist involved in the original Food and Drug Administration approval now holds regrets about his decision to approve the surgery.

 In 2010, Dr. Morris Waxler told Good Morning America that the FDA did the best it could with the information available in 1998 but that he now realizes it wasn’t good enough.
 Waxler, now a regulatory consultant and still involved with FDA product approvals, says that reports of long-term negative effects of LASIK surgery are NOT BEING REPORTED and that half of patients experience side effects.

 For developments since Waxler’s claims, be sure to check out the Latest on FDA’s LASIK Program for its extensive response to the feedback from the public and LASIK experts.

 The final decision for or against the immediate and long-term safety of LASIK surgery should come only after thorough research by the patient.